omanar1/usable_ai/README.md

 - **Datasets**: A collection of datasets used in our materials, including links to Kaggle datasets for hands-on practice.
 - **Additional Resources**: Links to further reading and external resources.

+The course videos will be shared on Canvas.

 Most of these materials will be available when the course starts.

+### Course Modules
+The course is divided into several modules, each covering a different aspect of AI and machine learning.
+Here's an overview of the modules we'll cover:

+0. **Course Introduction and Setup**: Introduction to the course, setting up your environment, and getting started with Python and Jupyter Notebooks.

+1. **Python Basics 1**: Introduction to Python, basic syntax, loops, conditional statements, and functions.

+2. **Python Basics 2**: Data types, classes, dealing with lists, dictionaries and sets.

+3. **Data management**: Introduction to databases, tables, queries, and matrix representation via numpy.

+4. **Pandas and Visualization**: Introduction to the Pandas library for data manipulation and analysis.
+Visualization with Matplotlib and other libraries.

+5. **Introduction to Machine Learning**: Overview of machine learning.
+Terminology, types of learning, basic algorithms and introduction to scikit-learn.
+(Midterm project)

+6. **Preprocessing and Evaluation**: Data preprocessing, model evaluation, cross-validation, and hyperparameter tuning.

+7. **Regressions**: Basics and advanced regression models.

+8. **Classification and clustering**: Supervised and unsupervised learning.
+Classification and clustering algorithms.
+Logistic regression, decision trees, random forests, neural networks, and k-means clustering.

+9. **Feature Selection and Explanabiliy**: Feature selection, extraction, boosting, and model interpretability.
+Explanability via SHAP.

+10. **Natural Language Processing**: Introduction to NLP, text processing, tokenization, sentiment analysis, topic extraction, and introduction to neural network models.

+11. **Artificial Intelligence and Large Language Models (LLMs)**: Introduction to LLMs, their applications, and how to use them for various tasks.
+(Final project)

+12. **Using Large Language Models (optional)**: Using LLMs for various tasks, such as summarization, text generation, and question-answering.
+Covers API-based models and local models, transformers, prompt engineering, and fine-tuning.

+Some modules may be subject to change based on the course progress and feedback from students.
+We will keep you updated on any changes.

 ### Getting Started With the Course

 To get started, please ensure you have set up your environment as described in the next sections.
 We encourage you to explore the materials, complete the assignments, and actively participate in discussions using Slack.
 If you have any questions or need help, feel free to ask the instructor or your peers.
-We're here to help you succeed in your Data Science journey!
+We're here to help you succeed in your AI journey!

-## Setting Up Your Data Visualization Environment
+## Setting Up Your Usable AI Environment

 We suggest using miniconda to install python packages and setup your environment.
 You can also use Anaconda, but it is a larger package and may take longer to install.
 Alternatively, you can also setup your own python environment using pip and virtualenv.